 The April issue of The Skateboard Mag ran a double page spread with 16 of my portraits in their editorial section called “Exposed.”
 They even asked me to write a few words about this ongoing series that includes portraits of both pro and amateur skateboarders.
 It is short and to the point, but I forgot to mention the obvious.
 It is with a ridiculous amount of pleasure that I get to do this type of work!
-The 14 year old kid from Baltimore inside is extremely stoked to have these opportunities and to meet some of these friends.
+The 14 year old kid from Baltimore inside is extremely stoked to have these opportunities and to make new friends.
 This is not just “photography.”
 It’s part of my life.
 These images were photographed in San Jose, Santa Cruz, and Encinitas over the course of 6 different photo sessions.
 They are a small slice from what I have already shot, and I will try to share more when I can.

 Ironically there has been some internal pressure building inside over these portraits.
 I feel like I owe it to everyone who has been photographed to turn this project into something worthwhile.
 A book?
 A gallery show?
 I am not sure.
 For now I just want to skate and keep shooting, then figure out what to do later.
 If you have any suggestions, I’d love to hear them.

 Here is the skateboarding portrait series Roots, History, & Concrete which includes portraits of: Grant Brittain, Bob Burnquist, Steve Caballero, Eddie Elguera, Bennett Harada, Christian Hosoi, Daren Jenkins, Jason Jessee, Bucky Lasek, Keith Meek, Darren Navarrette, Pat Ngoho, Zach Miller, Duane Peters, Dave Swift, and Sergie Ventura.